 PCB Tension System

-If you have used the Drago or Chimera before, you will undoubtedly have noticed the colorful trip (either orange or blue) on the bottom of the shoe.
-This doesn’t just look cool, it has an important role in helping the shoes keep their downturned shape, as well as transferring power around the shoe
+If you have used the Drago or Chimera before, you will undoubtedly have noticed the colorful strip (either orange or blue) on the bottom of the shoe.
+This doesn’t just look cool, it has an important role in helping the shoes keep their downturned shape, as well as transferring power around the shoe.

 It’s pretty difficult, and often inaccurate, to make a general claim about Scarpa vs La Sportiva sizing.

 This is predominantly because the size and shape of shoes are dedicated by the last it was built on.
 If you don’t know what a shoe last is, it’s simply the 3D foot mold the model was built around.
-This will determine the size, shape, width, and volume of your shoes (you can learn all about climbing shoes last here if you want).
+This will determine the size, shape, width, and volume of your shoes (you can learn all about climbing shoe last shapes here).

-La Sportiva uses 10 different last shapes to build their shoes, 3 of which are female (or lower-volume) variations.
-Scarpa, on the other hand, uses a whopping 20 different shapes, 9 of which are female-specific shapes.
+La Sportiva uses 10 different last shapes to build their shoes, three of which are female (or lower-volume) variations.
+Scarpa, on the other hand, uses a whopping twenty different shapes, nine of which are female-specific shapes.

 Noticeable Sends & Brand Ambassadors

 Another way we might be able to settle the Scarpa vs La Sportiva debate is by having a look at the shoe choice of professional climbers and what they have used for their biggest ascents.
-Yes, there guys and gals are undoubtedly getting paid a nice chunk of change to wear these shoes, but I think it’s still a testament to the quality of a shoe if it’s topping out some serious ascents.
+Yes, there guys and gals are undoubtedly getting paid the big bucks to wear these shoes but I think it’s still a testament to the quality of a shoe if it’s topping out some serious ascents.

 When it comes to noticeable ascents, it’s pretty hard to argue with La Sportiva’s credentials.
-For starters, you could pick any of the hundreds of ascents Ondra’s and you will see a pair of La Sportiva shoes on his feet, including his 9c ascent of Silence.
+For starters, you could pick any of the hundreds of ascents Ondra has crushed and you will see a pair of La Sportiva shoes on his feet, including his 9c ascent of Silence.
 The same goes for Tommy Caldwell and Alex Honnold on the Dawn Wall and Free Solo projects.

 Nalle Hukkataival, arguably one of the greatest boulders ever, is also a big fan of the La Sportiva Solution and wears them for the vast majority of his boulder and sports projects.

-We recently logged over 1000 of the hardest sport ascents from the two decades and you can see both Scarpa and La Sportiva are leading the change
+We recently logged over 1000 of the hardest sports ascents from the two decades and you can see both Scarpa and La Sportiva are leading the change.

 Scarpa vs La Sportiva – What’s right for you?

-I am unsure if our La Sportiva Vs Scarpa compassion helped make things clearer, or most likely, just created even more confusion.
+I am unsure if our La Sportiva Vs Scarpa comparison helped make things clearer, or most likely, just created even more confusion.

-At the end of the day though, both of these companies create a range of kick-ass climbing shoes, so you can really go wrong with either brand.
+At the end of the day, both of these companies create a range of kick-ass climbing shoes, so you can really go wrong with either brand.

-When it comes to you choosing your next pair of climbing shoes, the most important destination between Scarpa vs La Sportiva should be how well their shoes fit you foot.
-Like I mentioned earlier, these companies use over 30 different shapes between.
-Find the shape that gives you the best fit and that’s the brand for you!
+When it comes to you choosing your next pair of climbing shoes, the most important destination between Scarpa vs La Sportiva should be how well their shoes fit your foot.
+As I mentioned earlier, these companies use over 30 different shapes between them.
+Find the shape that gives you the best fit and that’s the brand for you.